mdn/content/files/en-us/web/api/attribution_reporting_api/registering_sources/index.md

 - Navigation sources, which cause the browser to store source data in response to navigation — for example when the user clicks on a link or activates it with the keyboard, or when a navigation occurs as a result of a {{domxref("Window.open()")}} call.
 See [Navigation-based attribution sources](#navigation-based_attribution_sources) for examples.
 - Event sources, which cause the browser to store source data in response to events firing.
 See [Event-based attribution sources](#event-based_attribution_sources) for examples.

-However, what happens behind the scenes to register sources and retrieve and store the source data is the same in all cases.
+What happens behind the scenes to register sources and retrieve and store the source data is the same in both cases:

 1. All of the sources send an {{httpheader("Attribution-Reporting-Eligible")}} header on a request to the server measuring the interactions (typically the advertiser's server), which indicates that the response is eligible to register a source.
 For example: